BillyZhaohengLi/BillyZhaohengLi.github.io/_pages/cv.md

 {% include base_path %}

 Education
 ======
 * B.S. in Computer Science and Statistics, University of Illinois at Urbana-Champaign, Urbana, IL, United States, May 2021 (Expected)
   * Major GPA: 4.0/4.0
-  * Senior thesis: "REFORM: Fast and Adaptive Solution for Subteam Replacement"
+  * Thesis: "REFORM: Fast and Adaptive Solution for Subteam Replacement"
   * Advisor: Hanghang Tong
 * B.A. in Mathematics, University of Illinois at Urbana-Champaign, Urbana, IL, United States, May 2021 (Expected)
   * Major GPA: 3.94/4.0